-The engines must be prepared in advance so that the sealing can take place on the right in direction of travel.
+The engines must be prepared in advance (for example drill holes) so that the sealing may take place without any problems on the right in direction of travel.

 The total number of engines that a rider may use during the entire championship is limited the "allocated number".
 When a permanent rider changes teams during the championship, his engine limit should not change, but in extra-ordinary circumstances will be reviewed by the Chairman of the Stewards.